How to Scrape E-Commerce Websites with Python

 Step 2.
 Sending HTTP requests

-First, we'll use the requests library to send HTTP GET requests to the product pages.
-We will also set up the request headers to mimic a real browser request.
+First, we’ll import the requests library to send GET especially for the product pages.
+Also, we are going to configure request headers to resemble a browser request.

 import requests